thenameisCharlie/SeniorSignal/README.md

 # SeniorSignal #

-An app that aids in accessibility and convenience for the caretakers and the elderly.
+An app that aids in accessibility and convenience for caretakers and the elderly.

 ## Get started